CADRE Dispatch

 The Safariland 7360 RDS/ALS is a perfect duty holster for a Glock 17 with a light and red dot attached.
 [Photo: Jason Mosher]

-Since my first day out of the Police Academy, I have worn Safariland holsters and continue to trust them to this day.
 My newest duty holster is the 7360 RDS ALS/SLS mid-ride duty holster.
-This holster is compatible with the Streamlight TLR-1HL and the Holosun 507 reflex sight.
-It even has a cover to protect the optic which is a huge plus.
+This holster is available to fit multiple lights, including the compatible Streamlight TLR-1HL, Nightstick TWM-30, and more.
+You can also order it for standard-size optics like the Holosun 507 or larger ones like the RMR.
+It even has a cover to protect the optic, which is a huge plus.
 The optic hood, which can be removed, flips out of the way as you draw the gun from the holster.

+There are plenty of other holster options for Glock 17 pistols, which is another great reason to own a Glock 17.
 A durable holster that accommodates the accessories on your gun and keeps it secure is one of the most important accessories to buy for your Glock 17.

 Final thoughts